-Since the launch of agile software development, it’s been bogged with controversy with most of the companies claiming that it helps in quick delivery of software while also successfully managing the customer requirements.
+Since the launch of agile software development, it’s been bogged with controversy with most of the companies claiming that it helps in the quick delivery of software while also successfully managing the customer requirements.
 The opponents to the development style believe that it goes on to undermine some of the old and good software development practices.
 Nevertheless, how is a customer to recognize which style would go better for his project?
 Here, we will see how agile software will cater to customer requirements.

 - Rather than the technologies or processes used, the individual or communication is given more importance.
-Here, the team skills as well as interaction is encouraged, because in the process the belief is that a team, which communicates and interacts well will be better able to cater to the customer requirements, leaving them completely satisfied, rather than one that does all the work on its own.
+Here, the team skills, as well as interaction, is encouraged, because in the process the belief is that a team, which communicates and interacts well will be better able to cater to the customer requirements, leaving them completely satisfied, rather than one that does all the work on its own.

 - The operational software normally lets you know of the progress in the project, better than any documents, as developers normally wish to keep documents short, as it could easily become out-of-date.

 - Keep the customer involved throughout the project and the contract negotiation.
 Some may not have given all the requirements for the projects, at the onset.
 So, if the customer is kept involved, they could give all the specifications and requirements and you could also keep them in the loop.